spacetelescope/poppy/docs/relnotes.rst

    (@mperrin)
  * Single-precision floating point mode added, for cases that do not require the default double precision floating point and can benefit from the increased speed.
-(Experimental / beta; some interimediate calculations may still be done in double precision, thus reducing speed gains).
+(Experimental / beta; some intermediate calculations may still be done in double precision, thus reducing speed gains).

 **New Functionality:**